Air Pockets under the Skin in cats

 • Crackling when touched: When the affected area is gently pressed, a crackling sound or sensation can be felt, which is due to the air under the skin.

-• Respiratory distress: In severe cases, the cat may show respiratory distress, especially if the emphysema indicates a serious lung disease.
+• Respiratory distress: In severe cases, the cat may show difficulty breathing, especially if the emphysema indicates a serious lung disease.

 • Behavioral changes: The cat may withdraw, appear lethargic, or show a loss of appetite, which may indicate discomfort or pain.